SiliconLabs/wiseconnect/examples/snippets/wlan/data_transfer/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.

 When data transfer is performed, data is sent between the client and server.
 It is advisable to start the server before the client, since the client will immediately begin connecting to the server to send data.

 ### TCP RX

 To use TCP RX, configure the SiWx91x device client interface as TCP server and start a TCP client on the remote PC.
-The iPerf command to start the TCP client on remote PC:
+The iPerf command to start the TCP client on the remote PC:

 > `C:\> iperf.exe -c <Module_IP> -p <module_PORT> -i 1 -t <time interval in sec>`
   >